1. What is a ‘premium’?

 You can choose how much premium you want to pay monthly.
 Do note, however, paying too much doesn’t equate to a better policy as it might cause you to be excessively covered with things you don’t need.
 On the flip side, paying too low might cause you to be insufficiently covered.

-The best policy is the one that fits you like a glove.
+The best policy is the one that fits you like a yoga pants.
 So make sure you find a trustworthy agent that doesn’t sell you pricier policy just because they get a higher commission.

 2. What happens if I never get into any accidents or illnesses?